 It depends on your definition of SEO.
 Our blogging strategy is simple.
 We focus on your business, your industry and especially your target reader or customer.
 We identify the questions they’re asking in relation to your industry.
 Those questions provide inspiration for blog post titles.
 With each post, we try to provide the best answer we can for the reader.

 Why use this approach?
 Because it’s the most valuable to readers and it’s what Google recommends:

 “In Google Search, our goal is to help users quickly find the best answers to their questions.” –Google

-Identifying questions readers are asking online and searching for is a form of keyword research.
-And by providing the best answer we can to each question is a form of SEO along with proper formatting and optimization when publishing the posts.
+Identifying questions readers are asking and searching for is a form of keyword research.
+Providing the best answer we can to each question is a form of SEO along with proper formatting and optimization when publishing the posts.

 We use sources like Unsplash, Picography, Visual Hunt, Flickr and others.
 We use images that are either royalty and copyright free or photos that are free to use with attribution.